betterscientificsoftware/bssw.io/Articles/ShortArticles/DiscontinuingSoftwareProjects.md

 If a project is unable to gain traction within the community and win funding from other sources in that time frame, the project will most likely be discontinued.

 Over time, project assets and artifacts and even contact information of the people involved can fall out of date and/or become inaccessible.
-A common situation is a domain name and/or institutional domain aliase/forward that expires.
+A common situation is a domain name and/or institutional domain alias/forward that expires.
 When this happens, the main entry point to the project known throughout the community is lost.
 Future researchers are then unable to discover the project even existed let alone find anyone with knowledge about it.

-There are things project stakeholders and sponsoring organizations can do to *gracefully* discontinue a software project in such a way that the computer science know-how remains aviailable for the benefit of the community.
+There are things project stakeholders and sponsoring organizations can do to *gracefully* discontinue a software project in such a way that the computer science knowledge remains available for the benefit of the community.
-Firstly, the sponsor can actually fund various of the activities (mentioned below) to gracefully discontinue the project.
+Firstly, the sponsor can actually fund the various activities (mentioned below) to gracefully discontinue the project.

-Here we outline a number of actions sofware project members can take to ensure computer science know-how will remain accessible after a project comes to an end.
+Here we outline a number of actions software project members can take to ensure computer science knowledge will remain accessible after a project comes to an end.
 With fair warning, a project can move to *tidy things up* before all funding is lost.

 When there is a planned sunset date or with fair warning, taking any of the actions outlined below is easier than trying to cram them in at the last minute if funding is suddenly and unexpectedly lost.